rovaughn/platform-docs/platform/manual/auth/authentication/providers/email.rst

 .. note::

-  This flow is meant for users who have forgotten their password and can't login.
-For logged-in user to change their password use ``/v1/user/change-password`` endpoint.
+  This process is meant for users who have forgotten their password and can't login.
+For logged-in user to change their password, use the ``/v1/user/change-password`` endpoint.

 To reset a password first a reset token has to be obtained.
 This is done by sending a forgot password email to the user's email address.

-To send a forgot password email make a request to ``/v1/providers/email/forgot-password`` endpoint with the user's email address.
+To send a forgot password email make a request to the ``/v1/providers/email/forgot-password`` endpoint with the user's email address.

 .. code-block:: http